 Step 3: Creating an environment with the required software¶

-environment.yaml file can be used to install all required software into an isolated Conda environment with the name
+environment.yaml file that you have obtained with the previous step (Step 2) can be used to install all required software into an isolated Conda environment with the name

-$ conda env create --name snakemake-tutorial --file environment.yaml
+$ mamba env create --name snakemake-tutorial --file environment.yaml

 Step 4: Activating the environment¶